 - 'Replace battery': Very straightforward; it’s clear that the battery’s just not up to it anymore.

-- 'Good, recharge': This means that your battery’s within spec; it just needs a recharge.
+- 'Needs charging': This means that your battery’s within spec but just needs a full recharge.
 We’ll check your charging system to try to get to the bottom of what’s drained it, and then give you a jump start.
 We’ll recommend you get a full recharge as soon as possible and advise how long the battery will need to be charged and by what method.
 The battery test gives an indication of the time required to fully recharge the battery using the vehicle charging system but in some cases a bench charge may be required..

 - 'Good battery': There’s nothing wrong with your battery.
 It’s within spec and in good condition.
 Obviously it’s still dead, so we’ll check your car’s charging system and investigate what’s caused the breakdown.

 To try and avoid flat batteries in the future, here’s our quick guide to keeping them running.

 There are all sorts of reasons, but the most common are:

 - a car being left unused for a while, or only used for short journeys